-The western genre used to be extremely popular back in the golden age of Hollywood, but in recent years however, westerns have mostly died-off, as aside from a few honourable mentions such as: ‘True Grit,’ ‘The Sisters Brothers’ and ‘Django Unchained.’
+The western genre used to be extremely popular back in the golden age of Hollywood, but in recent years the western genre has mostly died off, as aside from a few honourable mentions such as: ‘True Grit,’ ‘The Sisters Brothers’ and ‘Django Unchained.’
 The western genre as a whole has run mostly dry, until now that is.
 As iconic directors Joel Coen and Ethan Coen (The Big Lebowski, Fargo, No Country for Old Men) return to the silver screen for this brilliant western anthology.

-This diverse set of stories and characters really keep the film engaging from start-to-finish, as the film constantly jumps between characters and locations all whilst ensuring that it keeps its decent pacing and usual Coen Brother’s dark sense of humour intact.
+This diverse set of stories and characters really keep the film engaging from start-to-finish, as the film constantly jumps between characters and locations all whilst ensuring that it keeps its decent pacing and usual Coen brother’s dark sense of humour intact.
 Resulting in the film feeling extremely refreshing, as superhero blockbusters and jump-scare filled horrors have really taken over the film industry in recent years.
-So revisiting an old yet classic genre (especially with this modern spin) is truly a breath of fresh air.
-Especially with the Coen Brother’s brilliant direction.
+So, revisiting an old yet classic genre (especially with this modern spin and the Coen brother’s brilliant direction) is truly a breath of fresh air.

 The performances by every member of the enormous cast are pretty excellent all around.
 As Tim Blake Nelson, James Franco, Liam Neeson, Thomas Waits, Zoe Kazan, Jonjo O’Neill and Brendan Gleeson (just to name a few) are all brilliant when portraying their varied and interesting characters, with Tim Blake Nelson definitely being the clear stand-out for me with his extremely funny and charming portrayal of the title character: ‘Buster Scruggs.’